cdktf/cdktf-provider-snowflake/docs/oauthIntegrationForCustomClients.csharp.md

 - *Type:* string

-Specifies whether to allow the client to exchange a refresh token for an access token when the current access token has expired.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether to allow the client to exchange a refresh token for an access token when the current access token has expired.

 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/oauth_integration_for_custom_clients#oauth_issue_refresh_tokens OauthIntegrationForCustomClients#oauth_issue_refresh_tokens}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/oauth_integration_for_custom_clients#oauth_issue_refresh_tokens OauthIntegrationForCustomClients#oauth_issue_refresh_tokens}

 ---